 “Album also includes a Suzuki tango play-along, “In a Cabin in a Wood” song, and Flight of the Rabbit, as story in music in less than 3 minutes.”

 In the homeschool music curriculum guides at Maestro Classics, you’ll find a number of ideas for a unit study of “Casey at the Bat.”
+Just look for curriculum guides under the Education tab at the top of the site!
 I’ll share some Montessori-inspired activities here for a baseball unit study that fits well with a study of “Casey at the Bat” for preschoolers, including some activities for early elementary as well.